by Anita Zidar

 “Be of good cheer, I have overcome the world.”

 It is often all too easy to only see the immediate in trying times.
 Many of us may feel that there is no end in sight to the situations that we have had to suffer, and how it has upended and impacted our lives.
-It can often too be hard to see beyond the hurts, trauma, and unjust moments.
+It can often be too hard to see beyond the hurts, trauma, and unjust moments.
 This is why Jesus’ exhortation in John 16:33 is so important in times of trial.

 He does not promise us smooth sailing and trouble-free lives.
 In fact, He tells us that there will be tribulation, almost as a certainty, but that He has not merely experienced the same in His life, but has overcome them as well.
 A righteous man, misunderstood, maligned, misrepresented, falsely accused, tortured, humiliated, and finally sentenced to die in the most horrendous way despite committing no crime.
 And yet, He embraced His suffering as necessary and redemptive.
 The fruits of his suffering became our redemption and the means through which we are inextricably united with Him.